doubektomas/elasticsearch-openshift-testing/README.md

  - [ ] Clean up the yaml
  - [ ] Test everything

-# Elasticsearch Cluster on Openshift
+# OpenSearch Cluster on Openshift

 PS: This assumes that your cluster is configured to dynamically provision PersistentVolumes.
 If your cluster is not configured to do so, you will have to manually provision